Fedecom Terms and Conditions 2019

-8.1.
-The Contractor is entitled to suspend performance of its obligations if it is temporarily prevented from performing its contractual obligations to the Client due to force majeure.
+8.3.
+The Contractor is entitled to suspend fulfilment of its obligations if it is temporarily prevented from fulfilling its obligations to the Client due to force majeure.
 Once the force majeure circumstances no longer apply, the Contractor will fulfil its obligations as soon as its planning permits.

 8.5.
-The parties will not be entitled to compensation for damage suffered or to be suffered as a result of suspension or termination as referred to in this article.
+The parties are not entitled to compensation for the damages suffered or to be suffered as a result of the force majeure, suspension or termination as referred to in this article.

 Article 9: Scope of the work

 9.1.
 The Client must ensure that all licences, exemptions and other decisions that are necessary to carry out the work are obtained in good time.
 The Client is obliged to send the Contractor a copy of the aforementioned documents immediately on the Contractor’s request.